tedfytw1209/SLOctolyzer/README.md

 * Jamie Burke (Jamie.Burke@ed.ac.uk)

-If you wish to use this methodology please consider citing our work using the following BibText
+If you wish to use this toolkit please consider citing our work using the following BibText

 ```
 @article{burke2024sloctolyzer,